Firesphere/silverstripe-seeder/README.md

 `vendor/bin/sake dev/tasks/seeder type=seed flush=all`

-It will do a `dev/build` before actually seeding, to make sure the database is up to date.

 To unseed, run

 `vendor/bin/sake dev/tasks/seeder type=seed flush=all`

 This will destroy all data that is defined in your seeder yml.

-It will do a dev build to reinstate the standard pages.
+You will need to run a database build before seeding, and after unseeding.

 # todo